AamuApp/aamu-blog/content/posts/creating-a-single-page-application-with-aamuapps-database-and-graphql-api/index.md

 markup: html
 ---

+<p><strong>Short answer:</strong> How to build a single-page application on top of Aamu.app databases using the generated GraphQL API for structured row data.</p>
 <p>Aamu.app's Database and GraphQL API can be used as the data layer for a small web application.
 In this example, we will build a simple reservation calendar: the page lists existing reservations from an Aamu Database and lets visitors add a new reservation.</p><p>The important update is security.
 A public single-page app should not contain a database API key in its JavaScript.
 Use the GraphQL API from a server-side endpoint, serverless function, or backend proxy.
 For public form submissions, use the Aamu Forms endpoint, which is designed for browser-side submissions and does not expose a general database API key.</p><h2>What we are building</h2><p>The application has two jobs:</p><ul><li><p>read existing rows from an Aamu Database with GraphQL, and</p></li><li><p>add new rows through an Aamu Forms endpoint.</p></li></ul><p>The safe production flow looks like this:</p><pre><code class="language-plaintext">Browser SPA
   -&gt; your /api/reservations endpoint
   -&gt; Aamu GraphQL API